-Special Topics in College Mathematics

-(GEN 104) is an intervention course for college readiness required by KY state law for first-time, first-year and transfer students with less than 24 credit hours who are admitted to the university with identified college mathematics deficiencies.
-Students are required to register for a section of GEN 104 (1 credit hour) dependent on their successful completion of Pathways MT 65 (or equivalent course), ACT subscore in mathematics, or other placement testing.
-Successful completion of http://www.reach.louisville.edu/tutoring/math http://www.reach.louisville.edu/tutoring/math/advance.htm

-GEN 104 (or equivalent course) is required for entry to general education mathematics courses.
+Special Topics in College Mathematics (GEN 103) is an intervention course for college readiness required by KY state law for first-time, first-year and transfer students with less than 24 credit hours who are admitted to the university with identified college mathematics deficiencies.
+Students are required to register for a section of GEN 103 (1 credit hour) dependent on successful completion of Pathways MT 65 (or equivalent course), ACT subscore in mathematics, or other placement testing.
+Successful completion of GEN 103 (or equivalent course) is required for students whose academic major requires entry to MATH 105.